GB127/SJ-rando/README.md

     steve_hacks : For answering my multiples questions and being patient.
-    MeleeWizard : For suggesting this game and helping in the testings sbm : For helping in understanding upcodes TheMotherBrains86 : For speedrunning this game and showing interest in the randomizer Randomania discord channel for being a useful place to learn about randomizers.
+    MeleeWizard : For suggesting this game and helping in the testings sbm : For helping in understanding upcodes TheMotherBrains86 : For speedrunning this game and showing interest in the randomizer.
+And running this for the Randomania superweek.
+    Randomania discord channel for being a useful place to learn about randomizers.
     Randomizers communities : This randomizer is inspired by their "ideas" of other randomizers.